CS2103AUG2016-F09-C1/addressbook-level4/docs/UserGuide.md

 0. Ensure that you have installed Java version `1.8.0_60` or later on your computer.<br>
 > This program will not work with earlier versions of java including java 8.

-1. Download the latest version of `Task.List.jar` from the releases tab.
+1. Download the latest version of `Over-Do-It.jar` from the releases tab.